oguimbal/jcool-docs/general/documents.md

 - This url to respond to a GET request
 - This url to be fully authentified (i.e. justice.cool will not send any cookie)
-- Justice.cool will expect this url to send the `Content-Type` response header which tells which kind of document this file is (via its mime type) - most static storage hostings support this natively.
+- Justice.cool will expect this url to send the `Content-Type` response header which gives the kind of document this file is (via its mime type) - most static storage hostings support this natively.

 ?> All your files will be compressed and converted to PDF.

 !> When sending heavy documents or many of them (especially docx documents, which are heavy to convert), the GraphQL call to `createDispute` can be quite long.
-In which case you could prefer to upload documents one by one using option 2.
+In that case, you might prefer to upload documents one by one using option 2.

 ?> This option might not be suitable for localhost development.

-?> If you wish to give us authenticated (not public) urls, know that most storage providers (aws s3, azure blob storage, swift, ...) provide mechanisms to create `pre-signed urls` which create temporarily public urls.
+?> If you wish to use authenticated (not public) urls, most storage providers (aws s3, azure blob storage, swift, ...) provide mechanisms to create `pre-signed urls` which create temporarily public urls.
 If you use a custom storage, you could sign your urls using a jwt, for instance.

 # Option 2: Pre-upload each documents in a single file